3D view* (Click on the picture, wait for the download and move the object with the mouse)

 If you want to program the electronics yourself, make sure you use a USB-to-serial converter with a 3.3V TTL signal level.
 Converters with a 5V TTL level are unsuitable and can destroy the electronics.
 Basically, you should be careful with the electronics and not unintentionally bring them into contact with metal parts.
 This can lead to short circuits and damage the electronics.
 Also, be careful not to be electrostatically charged.
 There is a particular risk in winter when the air humidity is low.
 Before working on the electronics, you can discharge yourself on a metallic water pipe or a heating pipe.

 The following component list refers to the assembly with a ready-equipped and possibly also programmed circuit board.
 If you want to assemble the circuit board yourself, you will find a parts list for the electronic components in the GitLab repository.
+Alternatively you can use the interactive parts list use which is ideal for manual assembly of the circuit board.

 The sources of supply listed in the component list may no longer be up-to-date.
 Then it is best to look for alternative procurement options on the Internet.